-Three 3 ½” wood blocks, Pencil, Foam plate, Brush Basin or container for water, Fine grit sandpaper, Photo copies of your child’s favorite photos, Waxed paper, Solid color cardstock in color of choice, Assorted small buttons, gems or ribbon bows
+Three 3 ½” wood blocks, Jungle or woodland-themed scrapbook papers, Small trinkets or embellishments, Pencil, Foam plate, Brush Basin or container for water, Fine grit sandpaper, Photo copies of your child’s favorite photos, Waxed paper, Solid color cardstock in color of choice, Assorted small buttons, gems or ribbon bows, Craft glue

 1. Lightly sand all sides of each wood block.
 Basecoat Soft Apple on all six sides using ¾” flat brush.
 Allow to dry and reapply.